 Any PMI certification is a validation of the knowledge and experience you possess to do excel at your job.
 This gives you an edge over other candidates of similar profile that do not have the certification.

 However, your credentials need to be broadcast to the right people on the right platforms.
 And this digital badge (more if you have other PMI certifications) helps you do just that.

 Recruiters get to see the stringent requirements of the certification, the skills you would have gained during the process, and the standards that the certification meets.
 This is a powerful marketing tool for you!

-Remember, a third party endorsement works much better in your favour than you telling your recruiter about your own achievements.
+Remember, a third-party endorsement works much better in your favor than you telling your recruiter about your own achievements.
 It helps you market yourself better.

 But it gets even better.